 Conclusions and Further Steps

 This project had two objectives (besides earning a good grade).
 The first was to see if an ensemble of classifiers could achieve accuracy of over 0.90 on a sentiment classification task.
 Our approach combining five basic classifiers (Logistic Regression, Multi-Layer Perceptron, Multinomial Naïve Bayes, Random Forests and SVM) in a majority vote did achieve our goal – although not by much.
+At the same time the voting ensemble approach matched the 0.90 accuracy benchmark in the original Maas, et al. paper.

 A brief look at misclassified reviews showed that at least the reviews we looked at were quite vague and rambling, making even human classification a difficult task.
 This was probably one of the reasons why the voting results did not greatly improve overall accuracy – any classifier would have trouble with these kinds of reviews.
 Clearly, a more sophisticated set of classifiers would be required to significantly improve accuracy.